Implementing and Improving the Affordable Care Act

 The consequences of being uninsured are significant.
 Because uninsured patients do not receive the right care in the right place, they are up to four times as likely as insured patients to require avoidable hospitalizations and emergency care.

 The Affordable Care Act (ACA) has taken significant steps toward expanding access to health insurance coverage and improving the quality of care in our delivery system, but more work needs to be done.
-In March 2017, Congress began considering legislation to repeal and replace the ACA.
 CHA will continue to work with Congress to ensure any legislative proposal preserves and expands access, affordability, coverage and quality within our health care system.

 Our mission, in accordance with Catholic social teaching and values, calls us to serve as advocates for everyone, particularly the poor and other vulnerable populations.
 We believe that health care is a basic human right.
 To that end, health care should be considered an essential building block for a just and free society, just as education is.
 As the Catholic health ministry, we are committed to moving the nation toward a more just and equitable health care system that ensures health care for everyone.